TheRealDarkViper/Simple-PHP-Server/README.md

 # Simple-PHP-Server
 This is code to create a simple PHP server.
+The version will grab the document.cookie and send back to the server.
+These methods can me replaced with others if needed.

 Make sure to place script.js and index.php on your computer in your server location.